anshulsamar/anshulsamar.github.io/_texts/veg.md

 used to grow the cow feed (Robbins 367).
 This means that eating a one-pound uses as much water as an average family of four taking a month of showers… or just my sister taking a month of showers (“50 Water Facts and Conservation Tips”).
-And ladies and gentlemen, that’s just for one pound -- in United States we consume meat at the colossal rate of 268 pounds of meat every year for every American  – or around 12 ounces of meat a person every single day (Bureau of Census).
+And that’s just for one pound -- in United States we consume meat at the colossal rate of 268 pounds of meat every year for every American  – or around 12 ounces of meat a person every single day (Bureau of Census).